 What Is a High Card in Poker?

 “High card” is the correct name for the lowest-ranked hand in poker.
 In short, the five cards in such a hand aren’t connected in any way.
 There is no pair, no flush, or anything worthwhile.
-This type of hand’s value is based on its highest-ranking card, hence the name.
+This type of hand’s value is based purely on its highest-ranking card, hence the name.

 Here are some examples of high card hands:

-- Ace high: ace, queen, 10, 4, 2.
+- Ace high: Ace, queen, 10, 4, 2.

-- Queen high: queen, jack, 10, 8, 6.
+- Queen high: Queen, jack, 10, 8, 6.

 - 7-high: 7, 5, 4, 3, 2.